Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 and Distributed Operating Systems Group][pdos] at MIT.
-In addition to functional operating systems, I sometimes work on [proleptic zero-latency streaming][proleptic] and [a structured editor with realtime feedback for beginning computer science][codillon].
+In addition to functional operating systems, I sometimes work on [proleptic zero-latency streaming][proleptic] and [a structured editor with realtime feedback for beginner computer scientists][codillon].

-In addition to my PhD advisors, I've also had the privilege to be advised by (in various capacities):
+In addition to my Ph.D. advisors, I've also had the privilege of being advised by (in various capacities):

 - Professor [Frans Kaashoek][kaashoek] on operating system design for microservice workloads